hosoxk/hosoxk/README.md

 ## Hi there 👋

-- 🎨 **Game Artist & Coder** – I love blending creativity with programming to build immersive experiences.
+- 🎨 **Game Artist & Coder**
 - 💻 **Languages & Tools:** C, Maya, Photoshop.
 - 🌟 **Dream:** To help create an indie game with meaning someday!
-- 🌸 **Interests:** Tactic games, fantasy RPGs, pixel art, game storytelling and art design!
+- 🌸 **Interests:** Tactic games, fantasy RPGs, game storytelling and art design!

 ---

 ### ✨ What I'm Working On 🛠️
-- 🎭 A project called cub3D from school 42.
-Creating a doom-based game using raytracing.
+- 🎭 School 42's rank 04.
+Including creating a doom-based game using raytracing.

 ---